bwat47/joplin-wrapped-line-indent/README.md

 ## Installation

-Install from Joplin’s plugin manager once published, or install the `.jpl` file manually:
+Install from Joplin’s plugin manager, or install the `.jpl` file manually:

 1. Download `com.bwat47.joplin-wrapped-line-indent.jpl` from the latest release.
 2. In Joplin, open `Tools > Options > Plugins`.